ipfs/specs/src/routing/http-routing-v1.md

 - `closerThan` is an optional [Peer ID](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md) represented as a CIDv1 encoded with `libp2p-key` codec.
   - Returned peer records must be closer to `peer-id` than `closerThan`.
-  - If omitted the routing implementation should use it's own [Peer ID](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md).
+  - If omitted the routing implementation should use its own [Peer ID](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md).
 - `count` is an optional number that specifies how many peer records the requester desires.
   - Minimum 1, maximum 100, default 20.